sufiyan0211/Low-Level-Design-Cases/Task-Manager/Readme.md

 # TASK MANAGER
+(This Use case is taken from [Spring boot crash course](https://www.scaler.com/topics/course/java-spring-boot-blogging-app/))
 ## Problem Statement
 Design and develop an in memory (*NO DATABASE*) web application for managing personal tasks and notes within a given task.